 coherent systems though, in contrast to those, in a one-hole-concept.
 That is to say that an inner core barrel and an outer core barrel are installed in one single well.
 In the annulus cold water flows downward and, in doing so, heats up on the rock that is bordering on the metal pipe.
-Once the water has reached the deepest point of the well, it is source: Weatherford Energy Services GmbH
+Once the water has reached the source: Weatherford Energy Services GmbH